 Trees produce flowers which develop into fruits containing seeds, as their major means of reproduction.
-Certain tree species may also reproduce by root or trunk shoot cuttings, as well as by seed.
+Certain tree species may also reproduce by root or trunk shoot cuttings, as well.

 The terms “fruit” and “seed” are often used almost interchangeably by many people, even among those of us in the nursery trade.
-The easiest way to remember the difference is to recall that fruits (which includes cones, pods, etc.) contain the seeds.
-In some cases, such as the avocado, the fruit contains a single large seed; by contrast giant redwood trees have about 60 seeds in each cone.
+The easiest way to remember the difference is to recall that fruits (which includes cones, pods, etc.) contain them.
+In some cases, such as the avocado, the fruit contains a single large one; by contrast giant redwood trees have about 60 in each cone.

-An individual seed is an embryonic plant and typically contains food for post-germination, all enclosed in a protective seed coat.
-When ripe, seeds may fall to the ground and germinate beneath the mother tree, or be carried by gravity, wind, water or dispersed animals to germinate in other locations.
-Because animals feed on wild seeds, only a small number survive to germinate; therefore, it is advantageous for a tree to produce large quantities of seeds to assure their survival.
+An individual seed is an embryonic plant and typically contains food for post-germination, in a protective seed coat.
+When ripe, they may fall to the ground and germinate beneath the mother tree, and sparse by gravity, wind, water or by animals in order to germinate in other locations.
+Because animals feed on wild seeds, only a small number survive to germinate.
+Therefore, it is advantageous for a tree to produce large quantities of seeds to assure their survival.
 Some trees seeds have poisons contained in their seed coats to discourage animal consumption.
 Trees seeds provide the bulk of the snack nuts we eat, such as walnuts, pecans, almonds, cashews, etc. Necklaces and bracelets are often fashioned from attractive tree seeds.

 Trees in tropical and subtropical environments produce seeds which germinate quickly, without any period of dormancy.
 However, in middle and higher latitudes, tree seeds must overwinter and although ripe remain dormant until germination is triggered by local temperature and/or moisture conditions in spring.

 <h2>Growing Trees from Seeds </h2>